TechHutTV/homelab/media/jellyfin/README.md

 intel_gpu_top
 ```

+## Configuring Jellyfin
+Open your web browser and navigate to your installed instance of Jellyfin using `http://IP:8096` and once there you can power through the initial setup by selecting your preferred language, then create an admin account with a secure username and password.
+Next, set up your media libraries by adding folders for movies, TV shows, or music.
+I tend to keep everything in my `/data` directory as shown in the media page on this repo.

 ## Plugins
-Below are the plugins I'm currently using.
+Below are the plugins I'm currently testing.
 I'd recommend checking out [Awesome Jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) for much more.

 1. [Intro Skipper](https://github.com/intro-skipper/intro-skipper)
 2. [Fan Art](https://github.com/jellyfin/jellyfin-plugin-fanart)